imr-framework/OCTOPUS/paper.md

 To illustrate the usage of the package we performed in silico numerical simulations using a Cartesian trajectory, a spiral trajectory and a simulated field map.
 For these experiments we used a Shepp-Logan head phantom, widely used to test reconstruction algorithms [@Gonzalez2001].
-The procedure steps were:
+The steps were:

 1. Forward model simulation of off-resonance effect on a 192x192 Shepp-Logan phantom (Figure 1.A).